mainoee/react-chat-project/README.md

 Real-time Chat App with Firebase Authentication and Realtime Database

 - Users can sign-up and sign-in using email/password sign-up/sign-in methods from Firebase.
+- There are 4 pages : Home, Signup, Login and Chat.
 - Access to Chat page is restricted to authenticated users.
 - Authenticated users can read and write messages in Chat page.
 - The Chat page is divided into channels.